 In 2016, the interior of the church was made accessible both for those who have difficulty with mobility as well as those who have hearing loss.
 We committed to installing a new sound system including an Audio Frequency Induction Loop that allows those with hearing aids that have a T-coil to use it to have direct access to the speakers.
 Others who need additional amplification can use headsets that can take advantage of the loop.
-We have also made the floor one level for ease of movement and are using padded chairs both for comfort as well as to have the ability to arrange the worship space in different configurations, as needed.
-We have been happy to welcome many community groups who are now also using our space for concerts, worship, meetings, and other events.
-All are welcome.
+Now, during this time of COVID-19, that sound system has been connected into the live-streaming professional camera that was purchased through generous donations from parishioners so that what we hear on Sunday virtually is clear and what we see is beautiful.

 If you have any questions, concerns, comments, etc. about the parish, the church, or other needs, that you want to discuss with someone, please contact us.
+The information is below.

+“I know from experience that when people speak the truth in safety to one another, health and growth, both individually and as a community, is most often the result.
+My door is open and I will always listen.
 I believe that what God has in store for us we cannot even ask or imagine.
 I believe that first we must keep our focus on God and the worship of God and from that all of the other things that we are and do as church will flow.
 We have to keep the children and youth in this parish in the forefront of our thinking and discussion will need to take place about how to continue to best minister among them and allow them to minister to us and to the world as well.
 We are a Christian community whose mission is to spread the Gospel and we believe that this can best be accomplished through the example of our lives lived in loving relationship with God and with one another.
 ‘The Episcopal Church Welcomes You’ is not just a sign to advertise where our church is located.
 Rather, it is real and the way that we at St. Christopher’s live our lives as Christians.
 All are welcome and when you come through our doors we will welcome you as Christ.
 Please accept this invitation and come join us soon for worship.”

 Our Parish is assisted in the office by our Parish Administrator, Mary Clark.
 She is in the office on Wednesday and part of the day on Saturday.
 You may also contact Mary at the office phone, 610-932-8134, or by email, if you have questions or concerns.
-You may always feel free to contact me on by email at firstname.lastname@example.org or you may call my cell phone that is available when you call the church office.
+You may always feel free to contact me by email at firstname.lastname@example.org or you may call my cell phone which is available when you call the church office.

 The Rev. Dr. Mary Ann Mertz